quan3010/academic-kickstart/content/talk/london-festival-scholarship.md

 authors = ["Quan Nguyen"]

-summary = "Excited to have been awarded a $2,000 travel scholarship for presenting the Best Paper at the International Alliance session during the London Festival of Learning, UK, 2018!" abstract_short = "Travel scholarship for London Festival of Learning."
+summary = "Excited to have been awarded a $2,000 travel scholarship for presenting the Best Paper at the International Alliance session during the London Festival of Learning, UK, 2018!"

 event = "London Festival of Learning" event_url = ""